 The Appearance of Varicose Veins

 Varicose veins are caused during pregnancy when the uterus exerts pressure on leg veins.
 They can develop at any time during pregnancy but appear more prominently as you get bigger.
 Varicose veins are harmless but may become itchy, uncomfortable or painful.
 To prevent them from forming, or to prevent subsequent pain if they appear, it is important to keep moving, wear comfortable and loose clothes and keep your pregnancy weight down.
 Luckily, varicose veins usually disappear after pregnancy, although sometimes they stick around and may need to be medically treated to be fully removed.

 Stretch marks occur during the last trimester of pregnancy near the abdomen, breasts, hips, and thighs.
 As the name implies, stretch marks occur due to stretching of the skin.
 In addition to moisturizing your skin, it is recommended to gain weight slowly during pregnancy to help prevent stretch marks from appearing.
 While creams can be applied to help prevent or treat the stretch marks, they usually do not ever completely erase or fully stop the development.

 Pigmentation changes, acne, varicose veins, and stretch marks are not guaranteed to happen during pregnancy, but it is important to be aware of what to expect in case they do occur.
 Whether you experience one or all four of these changes during your pregnancy, the dermatologists at Dermatology & Mohs Surgery Institute are here to help.
-If you are in Bloomington, Illinois or surrounding areas, complete this form to get in touch with us.
+If you are in Bloomington, Illinois or surrounding areas, get in touch with us.